 A 529 Plan is similar to a Roth 401(k) and the Coverdell ESA, a Roth IRA.
 These plans don't offer federal tax deductions for contributions but allow you to grow your money tax-free (at least in terms of federal income taxes).
 Like a 401(k), a 529 Plan has few restrictions on making contributions but you have to choose from a menu of investment choices offered by the plan's sponsor.
 Like an IRA, the Coverdell ESA has contribution restrictions but the account owner has the freedom to pick stocks, mutual funds, etc. for the account.

 When my children were babies, there were no specialized college savings accounts.
 Initially, I put money into a UTMA/UGMA account and then later transferred money (on their behalf) to Coverdell ESAs.
 529 Plans were introduced and developed in the late 1990s and early 2000s; the first 529 Plans offered by my state carried high fees and skimpy investment options.
 Today, plans seem to have better investment choices and are less costly.

-Note: I am not a financial aid, tax, or investment expert so please do research when selecting an account to save for college.
 The nuances of these plans can be complex (for example, you can change 529 Plan beneficiaries but other accounts typically don't have this flexibility).
 Financial aid calculations are complicated and may vary by educational institution (though federal aid should be consistent, which is why I referenced FAFSA calculations); also, calculations may be different when your kid gets to college.
-Further, navigating use of account money is tricky: withdrawals for qualified expenses could be timed not to overlap with federal tax credits.
+Further, timing withdrawals could be synced with claiming of federal tax credits for education.